Report on the African Church Leaders Discipleship Congress

 4. A certain kind of product: a Transformed life.

-C. Discipling the inner life: focus should not be on the outward life but on transformation of the inner life.
+C. Discipling the inner life: not the outward life but transformation of the inner life

 1 Values accomplishments vs. Values authenticity

 2 Values performance results vs. Values growth and learning

 3 Competence (gifts) first vs. Character (fruits) first

 4 Doing good as to be looking good vs. Doing good flows out of being good

 5 Esteems status and stature vs. Esteems substance

 6 Competitive and boastful vs. Genuinely celebrates others

 7 Reacts to criticisms vs. Responds to criticisms